xoriors/course-rust/docs/students.md

 # For students to follow

-Make sure your GitHub account is added to this repo.
+1. Send your GitHub account to any teacher to add you to this repo.
+2. Join [Slack channel](https://xorio.slack.com/archives/C085WSHDPLK).
+Create an account on Slack if needed, you can do it with your Google account.

 ## Reading the weekly chapter